An objective function for order preserving hierarchical clustering: Properties of

 We will now illustrate how the dissimilarity and the order relation combine to successfully recover the ancestral tree of John F. Kennedy in a situation where neither of the objectives can do this alone.
 The idea is to cluster the individuals in the tree so that closely related individuals are grouped together, while at the same time keeping the generations apart.
 The dissimilarity is derived from name differences, and the order relation is based on the ancestor-descendant relations among the individuals.
 The ancestral tree is depicted in Figure~\ref{fig:kennedys}, and the dissimilarities are listed in Table~\ref{tab:Kennedy-dissimilarities}.

 Notice that, in the ancestral tree, the Kennedy name is present throughout, and in particular across the generations, yielding high similarities between descendant- and ancestor names.
-Due to this, attempting to cluster using only the dissimilarity will cause descendants and ancestors to be placed in the same cluster, rather than keeping the generations apart.
+Due to this, attempting to cluster using only the dissimilarity will cause descendants and ancestors to be placed in the same cluster.

 On the other hand, defining $\omega$ so that $\omega(x,y)=1$ if and only if $x$ is a descendant of $y$ (and zero otherwise), this will keep generations apart, but $w$ holds no information about how to identify groups of individuals within the same generation.